Children's Books about Self-Awareness and Perception

 - How did [character] change throughout the book?

 - Did [character] consider how their actions or behaviour would affect others?
-How they could have acted more positively?
+What could they have done differently?

 - What were [character’s] strengths and weaknesses?